Inventory, lb : 0

 Kinshinsai contains pollen and succulent petals that provide vitamins A, B, and C to strengthen the immune system and maintain overall health.
 The flower buds also have calcium to protect bones and teeth, iron to develop the protein hemoglobin for oxygen transport through the bloodstream, and fiber to regulate the digestive tract.
 In Traditional Chinese Medicine, Kinshinsai is used as a natural ingredient to improve liver function and gastrointestinal activity.
 Kinshinsai is also known as a cooling vegetable, believed to remove body heat by increasing metabolism.

 Kinshinsai must be cooked as raw flower buds may cause gastric distress, including diarrhea, vomiting, nausea, and dizziness.
-Cooked buds have a mild, vegetal flavor reminiscent of peas or asparagus, and it is recommended to soak the buds in water before cooking, a tradition taken from Traditional Chinese Medicine.
-Kinshinsai can be steamed, boiled, grilled, fried, or sautéed and is popularly incorporated into soups, especially in egg drop soup or hot and sour soup, stir-fries, and salads.
-The buds can also be skewered and grilled to develop a smoky flavor, fried into tempura, cooked into moo shu pork, or simply prepared by sautéing in butter and garlic.
-For extended use, try pickling the unopened buds or drying.
+Cooked buds have a mild, vegetal flavor reminiscent or peas or asparagus, and it is recommended to soak the buds in water before cooking, a practice taken from Traditional Chinese Medicine.
+Kinshinsai can be steamed, boiled, grilled, fried, or sauteed and is popularly incorporated into soups, especially in egg drop soup or hot and sour soup, stir-fries, and salads.
+The buds can also be skewered and grilled to develop a smoky flavor, fried into tempura, cooked into moo shu pork, or simply prepared by sauteing in butter and garlic.
 Beyond the flower buds, the leaves and young shoots are edible and can be cooked as a fresh side dish.
 Kinshinsai pairs well with aromatics such as garlic, ginger, shallots, and chives, seafood including scallops, white fish, shrimp, and crab, mushrooms, mung beans, and other leafy greens.
 Whole, unwashed Kinshinsai should be immediately consumed for the best quality and flavor.
 When the flower buds are dried, they will keep 1 to 2 years when stored in a container at room temperature away from direct sunlight.

 Kinshinsai is native to Asia and has been growing wild since ancient times.
 The plants grow in temperate woodlands and open areas from the Caucasus region to China and Japan, and the most common type of daylily is known as the orange daylily.
 It is unknown when the daylilies were selected for commercial cultivation, but the unopened flower buds have been widely used in Traditional Chinese Medicine for many years.
 Kinshinsai was established as a culinary vegetable and ornamental plant, cultivated and foraged across Asia, and the plants were later introduced to Europe sometime before the 16th century.
 Over time, daylilies were brought to the New World, where they became naturalized in parts of the United States and Canada, sometimes even becoming an aggressive invasive weed.
 Today Kinshinsai can be found in Asia, especially in Japan, Malaysia, China, Taiwan, India, and New Zealand, Europe, the United States, and Canada.
 When the flowers are in bloom, the unopened flower buds are sold through fresh markets as a local delicacy.